Feathur/Feathur/README.md

 and KVM VPS.
 Feathur supports multiple nodes using a master and slave type functionality.

-Feathur is released under the Feathur Use
+Feathur is released under the Feathur License
-License Version 1.0.
+Version 1.0.
 By viewing, editing, using or downloading Feathur (in whole or in part) you agree to abide by the terms set forth in the license provided.